3.1 Pre-lab: Model Organisms

 3.1.1 Purpose

 The two tutorials in this pre-lab will familiarize you with the concepts of model organisms, with an emphasis on Drosophila.
-In Lab 8, this information will help you look up information about Drosophila genes.
+This information will help you look up information about Drosophila genes and find human orthologs to Drosophila genes.

 3.1.2 Learning Objectives